 Insider Secrets to Buying a Home Part 3

-Buying a home for the first time can be confusing.
+Buying a home can be confusing, whether it’s your first or fifth time.
 That’s why the tips and strategies you’ll find in this 8-part series will set you on the right path.
 It’s my own unique approach and a “behind the scenes” glimpse of what you should look out for and consider when starting your own search for a home.

 Did you know that some normal — even harmless everyday activities — could hurt your chances of buying your dream home?
 You want to avoid any slip-ups that might make your lender think twice about processing your mortgage loan.